China official seeks tougher rules on religion after Xinjiang blasts

 The official Xinhua news agency quoted police in Xinjiang as saying a man identified as Ibrahim Qahar had organised a group of 17 people to produce the explosives at a rented house.

-Police had seized devices, but gave no details of their nature, the news agency said.
+It said police had seized devices, but gave no details on their nature.

 "A man named Ibrahim Qahar had organised illegal religious activities and spread religious extremism since May last year," Xinhua said.